nemethconsulting/uw-rhs/docs/quick-start.md

 <a id="1"></a>
 ## Before you start

-Make sure the server is running on your local machine
+Make sure the server is running on your local machine.
+If you need assistance with this, review our [Set up your system](prerequisites.md) and [Test your set up](test-system.md) docs.

-1. Create and checkout a test branch of your fork of the rec-hockey-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `uw-rhs` repo.

-    ```shell
-    cd <your GitHub repo workspace // delete angle brackets>
-    ls
-    # (see the uw-rhs directory in the list)
-    cd uw-rhs
-    git checkout -b -<your working branch // delete angle brackets>
-    ls
-    cd api
-    sh start-server.sh
-    ```

-2. If your development system is installed correctly, you should see the service start and display the URL of the service: `http://localhost:3000`.
-You are ready to start making calls.

 ## Using curl